Nonlinear Matter Power Spectrum from relativistic $N$-body Simulations: $\Lambda_{\rm s}$CDM versus $\Lambda$CDM: Introduction

-In \LsCDM, because the pre-recombination Universe remains unaltered, CMB distance anchoring \emph{forces} a compensating late-time shift that \emph{raises} $H_0$ while \emph{lowering} $\Omega_{\rm m0}$.
-Consequently, as shown in a series of studies (e.g., ~\cite{Akarsu:2021fol,Akarsu:2022typ,Akarsu:2023mfb,Akarsu:2024eoo,Yadav:2024duq,Escamilla:2025imi}), raising $H_0$ to SH0ES values naturally suppresses the present-day growth rate $f_0\simeq\Omega_{\rm m0}^{\gamma}$ (while retaining the GR benchmark $\gamma\!\simeq\!0.55$ for the growth index) and the clustering metric $S_8\equiv\sigma_8\sqrt{\Omega_{\rm m0}/0.3}$ (even though $\sigma_8$ increases slightly), thereby enabling \LsCDM\ to simultaneously address the $H_0$, $S_8$, and $\gamma$ tensions \emph{without} invoking modified gravity.
+In \LsCDM, because the pre-recombination universe remains unaltered, CMB distance anchoring \emph{forces} a compensating late-time shift that \emph{raises} $H_0$ while \emph{lowering} $\Omega_{\rm m0}$.
+Consequently, as shown in a series of studies (e.g., ~\cite{Akarsu:2021fol,Akarsu:2022typ,Akarsu:2023mfb,Akarsu:2024eoo,Yadav:2024duq,Escamilla:2025imi}), raising $H_0$ to Supernovae and H0 for the Equation of State of Dark Energy (SH0ES) values naturally suppresses the present-day growth rate $f_0\simeq\Omega_{\rm m0}^{\gamma}$ (while retaining the GR benchmark $\gamma\!\simeq\!0.55$ for the growth index) and the clustering metric $S_8\equiv\sigma_8\sqrt{\Omega_{\rm m0}/0.3}$ (even though $\sigma_8$ increases slightly), thereby enabling \LsCDM\ to simultaneously address the $H_0$, $S_8$, and $\gamma$ tensions \emph{without} invoking modified gravity.
 Moreover, the framework remains compatible with BAO Ly$\alpha$ data at $z_{\rm eff}\!\sim\!2.3$, with estimates of the present age of the Universe from the oldest globular clusters, and (with neutrino parameters treated as free~\cite{Yadav:2024duq}) with standard neutrino properties.
 Notably, a rapid transition near $z_\dagger\!\approx\!1.7$ has been identified as the model’s ``sweet-spot'', where these achievements are realized simultaneously~\cite{Akarsu:2021fol,Akarsu:2022typ,Akarsu:2023mfb,Yadav:2024duq,Akarsu:2024eoo,Escamilla:2025imi}.